IRFM/IMASViz/doc/source/howto/plugins/plugin_getting_started.rst

 **2. Checking if the IDS data was already fetched**

-With the use of functions provided by **vizAPI** it can be checked if the case (IDS) data was already fetched (loaded in memory) in IMASViz.
+With the use of functions provided by **vizAPI** we can be check if the case (IDS) data was already fetched (loaded in memory) while running IMASViz.
 In case the data was not yet fetched it can be done with the use of the **LoadIDSData** function (with the use of this function also the IMASViz data tree view browser gets updated automatically).

 The IDS object is then obtained with the use of **getImasEntry()** function for given occurrence (default occurrence value is 0).